 Dogs and wildfires: Limit outdoor activities

 Actionable tip: Minimize the time your dog spends outdoors during wildfire season.
 Avoid strenuous activities such as running.
 Instead, opt for slow, short walks during periods when air quality is relatively better, typically early in the morning before air quality worsens with the day’s heat and wind.
+Check the AQI (Air Quality Index) on a weather app before heading out — if it’s above 100, keep walks to bathroom breaks only.

 Dogs and wildfires: Create a safe indoor environment

 Even if your dog is indoors, they can still be affected by poor air quality.
-Ensure that your home is a safe haven from outdoor pollutants.
+Make your home a safe haven from outdoor pollutants.
 Keep windows and doors closed and use air purifiers with HEPA filters to improve indoor air quality.
 According to Dr. Bruce Kornreich from the Cornell Feline Health Center, wildfires can produce harmful compounds like hydrogen cyanide and carbon monoxide, which can enter the bloodstream and interfere with oxygen delivery to organs.

 Actionable tip: Regularly clean your home to reduce the amount of ash and dust.
 Wipe your dog’s muzzle, paws, and coat with a damp cloth after they’ve been outside to remove any lingering smoke particles.
+If you don’t have an air purifier, a box fan with a furnace filter taped to the back can serve as a low-cost alternative.

 Dogs and wildfires: Hydration and comfort